middle-management/kubepose/README.md

 A simpler version of kompose, which only converts compose spec to k8s yaml files.

-Unlike kompose it will not:
+Unlike kompose it will:
-- build or push images (use `docker buildkit bake` for that)
+- not build or push images (use `docker buildkit bake` for that)
-- set a namespace (use `kubectl apply -n <ns>` instead)
+- not set a namespace (use `kubectl apply -n <ns>` instead)
-- use mutable secrets and configmaps
+- not use mutable secrets and configmaps